christophe-gouel/christophe-gouel/README.md

 - **[GAMS Style Guide](https://github.com/christophe-gouel/gams-style-guide)** provides a complete style guide for writing GAMS programs.
 - **[gamsr](https://github.com/christophe-gouel/gamsr)** is a R package to interact with GAMS (read GDX files and launch GAMS scripts).
 - **[Modern GAMS teaching - GAMS with GitHub Classroom](https://github.com/economic-modeling-master/gams-blog)** is a blog post about how to use GitHub Classroom for teaching GAMS.
+- I contribute to the **[Emacs GAMS mode](https://github.com/ShiroTakeda/gams-mode)**, the package that allows to work with GAMS files in Emacs.

 ### Storage model